-Details regarding uncertainty on the going concern of the Group are set out in Note 3 to the consolidated financial statements.
-Despite the existence of such uncertainty, the Board is of the view that it is appropriate to prepare the consolidated financial statements on a going concern basis, and that each of the Company's operating subsidiaries has adequate resources to continue in operational existence.
+Details regarding the uncertainties on the going concern of the Group are set out in Note 3 to the consolidated financial statements.
+Despite the existence of such uncertainties, the Board is of the view that it is appropriate to prepare the consolidated financial statements on a going concern basis and that each of the Group's subsidiaries has adequate resources to continue in operational existence.